kodepandai/laravel-api-response/README.md

 }
 ```

-*Note: For now, if you want to customize the response structure, you need
-to manually extend the `ApiResponse` class and change the structure yourself.
+>**Note**: For now, if you want to customize the response structure, you need to manually extend the `ApiResponse` class and overide the `toResponse` method.

 ## Install